-In January 2006, housing officials from the Metropolitan Housing Trust forced entry into a betsit in Wood Green, North London.
+In January 2006, housing officials from the Metropolitan Housing Trust forced entry into a bedsit in Wood Green, North London.
 After £2,400 in rent arrears had been accumulated for the property, the decision was made to repossess the flat.
-Inside, they found the body of 38-year old Joyce Vincent, who had lain dead in the flat, undiscovered and unmissed, for over two years.
+Inside, they found the body of 38-year old Joyce Vincent.
+She had lain dead in the flat, undiscovered and unmissed, for over two years.

 It is during this period that she fell out of contact with her sisters and other family members.
 Vincent was later moved into the Wood Green bedsit where she was later found dead, a flat earmarked for housing victims of domestic abuse.
 The flat was one of many that make up what is known as ‘Sky City’, a complex housing estate built three floors above street level, located above Wood Green Shopping City.

 On entering the flat, housing officers found Vincent’s badly decomposed body lying on her back.
-The TV and heating were switched on, and Vincent was surrounded by christmas gifts she appeared to been in the process of wrapping.
+The TV and heating were switched on, and Vincent was surrounded by christmas gifts she appeared to have been in the process of wrapping.
 None of the presents were labelled, and it remains a mystery who the intended recipients were.
 Her heating and electricity bills had continued to be paid via direct debit and half of her rent was being paid directly to Metropolitan Housing by benefits agencies.
 No neighbours had reported any concerns and the smell of her decomposing body was assumed to be caused by nearby bins.
-It was not until early 2006 that her growing rent arrears triggered the decision to repossess the property.
+It was only her growing rent arrears that triggered the decision to enter the property.

 The advanced state of decomposition meant accurately identifying a cause of death was impossible.
 An investigation found that she had likely died in December 2003.
 Vincent was known to be an asthmatic, and an asthma attack was considered one possible explanation.
 She had also been hospitalised with a peptic ulcer after vomiting blood in November 2003, and complications following the incident is another possible cause of her death.
 The possibility of foul play was quickly ruled out as the door remained locked and there were no signs of a break in.
 Vincent was thought to have a boyfriend at the time of her death, but he was never traced.